-Continuing introduction of Everside Health Benefit (formerly known as Paladina): the COVID-19 pandemic has hampered efforts to communicate this important benefit.
-Members enrolled in the PPO plan with chronic conditions are provided the opportunity to receive high touch support from a primary care physician while saving money on office visits.
+Continuing introduction of Everside Health Benefit (formerly known as Paladina): Members enrolled in the PPO plan with chronic conditions are provided the opportunity to receive high touch support from a primary care physician while saving money on office visits.
 Both preventive and non-preventive services from Everside doctors are provided with no cost to members enrolled in the MMO PPO Plan.

 Over 100 Diocesan employees and their family members are currently enrolled in the Everside program.
-These members report an extraordinarily high degree of satisfaction
+These members report an extraordinarily high degree of satisfaction.